Geodetic astronomy: Measuring techniques

 The accuracy of these methods depends on the instrument and its spectral wavelength, the measuring or scanning method, the time amount (versus economy), the atmospheric situation, the stability of the surface resp. the satellite, on mechanical and temperature effects to the instrument, on the experience and skill of the observer, and on the accuracy of the physical-mathematical models.
+Changing weather or atmospheric conditions near the observation site can negatively affect atmospheric refraction in the zenithal direction, referred to as anomalous or zenithal refraction; anomalous refraction is considered to be the primary source of error in geodetic astronomy deflection data.

 Therefore, the accuracy reaches from 60" (navigation, ~1 mile) to 0,001" and better (a few cm; satellites, VLBI), e.g.: